-(1) Any person who enters or is in any premises with intent to commit an indictable offence in the premises commits a crime.

-(2) Any person who enters or is in any premises and commits an indictable offence in the premises commits a crime.

-(3) If the offender gains entry to the premises by any break and commits an indictable offence in the premises, he or she is liable to imprisonment for life.
+- (1) Any person who enters or is in any premises with intent to commit an indictable offence in the premises commits a crime. - Maximum penalty-10 years imprisonment. - (2) Any person who enters or is in any premises and commits an indictable offence in the premises commits a crime. - Maximum penalty-14 years imprisonment. - (3) If the offender gains entry to the premises by any break and commits an indictable offence in the premises, he or she is liable to imprisonment for life.

-425 Possession of things used in connection with unlawful entry